mkalish/docker-history-talk/presentation.md

 .bigImage[![From https://steemit.com/programming/@nabilazulfani/the-most-valuable-and-required-programming-capabilities](https://steemitimages.com/DQmarwZtwDs9e4LNyGxg3WeFuTsq69r31uP2qG564NnRjQS/word-cloud-programming.jpg)]

 ???
-A great about software engineering is that there are always new things to learn.
+A great thing about software engineering is that there are always new things to learn.
 The downside is that there is so many tools, applications, compilers, operating systems developers often face the problem of being confident that the work that they do on their own computers will work the same way when there work is published as an app or a website.

----

-# Where we were

-Feel free to ask questions in the chat, which I'll periodically check.
-I'll also occasionnally ask a few questions, and feel free to use the raise hand feature.
+Famous words of every developer "It worked on my machine."

 ---